 With the trend toward front loading washers comes an unfortunate truth: clothes need water to come clean, and lots of it.
 Front load washers use a relatively small amount of water and as such, it has become apparent that dingy whites are a side effect of these types of machines.
-Moreover, a return of grayed fabrics to their former bright white glory isn’t likely to happen.
-There are, however, a few steps you can take to keep whites looking their best.
+However, there are some ways you can restore the items to their former bright white appearance, and many tricks you can use to keep them from becoming dingy again in the future.

 - Don’t overload the machine.
 The fewer items in the load, the more likely they are to get clean.

 - For HE washers, extra water can be poured in through the soap dispenser when needed.

 - Don’t use fabric softener on whites.
 The residue that it leaves can cause the item to appear discolored.
 This includes dryer sheets.
 If you have been using fabric softener on your whites, wash them with a cup of vinegar added to the wash cycle to remove the build-up.

 - Use white vinegar instead of fabric softener.
 This can be done regularly or only when whites need whitening.
 Add it during the rinse cycle by putting it in the fabric softener dispenser or pouring it into the soap dispenser if needed.